 Who should get a bone-density scan?

 Women should get a DEXA scan at age 65, and men age 70 and up.
-They may want to talk with their doctors about the risks and benefits before deciding.
+They may want to talk with their health care providers about the risks and benefits before deciding.
 Younger women and men ages 50 to 69 should consider the test if they have risk factors for serious bone loss.
 Risk factors include:

 You may need a follow-up bone-density test after several years, depending on the results of your first test.